 |Cameras||960 x 960 pixel, global shutter, RGB (Bayer)|

-The Index product line is available as an a-la-carte upgrade solution for existing HTC Vive and Vive Pro owners, with the Index headset, Index controllers and second-generation Lighthouse base stations available individually for $499, $279, and $149 respectively.
+The Index product line is available as an a-la-carte upgrade solution for existing HTC Vive and HTC Vive Pro owners, with the Index headset, Index controllers and second-generation Lighthouse base stations available individually for $499, $279 and $149, respectively.
 Valve also sells bundles with the headset and controllers together for $749, or complete packages that also include two base stations for $999.
 Our review is based on a full kit.

-Under the lid of the box, you’ll find the two base stations, two controllers and the headset on the top level.
-Under the top shelf, you’ll find the tether cable and appropriate power cables for the base stations and the headset.
+In addition to the two base stations, two controllers and the headset, you get a tether cable and appropriate power cables for the base stations and headset.
 If you live in the U.S., you should receive power cables with the North American plug configuration.
 Overseas customers should receive plugs with two interchangeable ends for compatibility across the EU.
 Valve also includes a pair of wall mounts for the base stations.

 The complete Index kit includes almost everything you could need except for one glaring oversight.
-The Index controllers include internal rechargeable batteries, like the Vive wand controllers, and Valve includes a pair of USB Type-C cables to charge them.
-However, we did not find wall plugs in the box to charge the controllers.
+The Index controllers include internal rechargeable batteries, like the Vive wand controllers and Valve included a pair of USB Type-C cables to charge them; however, we did not find wall plugs in the box to charge the controllers.

 It is annoying when companies assume that customers already have a USB charger, let alone two.
 I used the chargers that came with my Vive, but if I didn’t have that matching pair I would have been forced to charge my controllers one by one or with charge plugs from different manufacturers.
 I would prefer to know that both controllers charge at the same pace, with chargers that the hardware manufacturer specified.